2-generated axial algebras of Monster type $(2\beta, \beta)$: The symmetric case

 It is immediate that the values of $ (\lmu, \lmd)$ corresponding to the trivial algebra $1A$ and to the algebra $2B$ are $(1,1)$ and $(0,1)$, respectively.
-In the following lemma we list the key features of the algebra $V_3(\bt)$.
+In the following lemmas we list the key features of these algebras.

 \begin{lemma} Let $\F$ be a field of characteristic other than $2$ and $\bt\in \F$ such that $18\bt^2-\bt-1=0$.
-The algebra $V_3(\bt)$ is a $2$-generated symmetric Frobenius axial algebra satisfying the fusion law $\mathcal M(2\bt,\bt)$ and such that for every $i\in \{-1,0,1\}$, $\ad_{\bar a_i}$ has eigenvalues $1$, $2\bt$, and $\bt$.
+The algebra $V_3(\bt)$ is a $2$-generated symmetric Frobenius axial algebra satisfying the fusion law $\mathcal M(2\bt,\bt)$ and such that for every $i\in \{-1,0,1\}$, $\ad_{ a_i}$ has eigenvalues $1$, $2\bt$, and $\bt$.
 In particular it not an axial algebra of Jordan type.
 Moreover, $\lmu=\lmd=\frac{9\bt+1}{4}$.
 Furthermore \begin{enumerate} \item if $ch\:\F\neq 3$, the algebra $V_3(\bt)$ is primitive and simple; \item if $ch\:\F= 3$, then $\bt= 2$ and $V_3(\bt)$ is neither primitive nor simple.
-It has a $2$-dimensional quotient over the ideal $\F( \bar a_0+\bar a_{-1}+\bar a_2)$ isomorphic to $3C(-1)^\times$ and a quotient isomorphic to $1A$ (over the ideal $\langle \bar a_0-\bar a_1, \bar a_0-\bar a_2\rangle $). \end{enumerate} \end{lemma} \begin{proof} If $ch\:\F\neq 3$, then $\bar a_1-\bar a_{-1}$ and $-\frac{3\bt+1}{8} \bar a_0+\frac{\bt}{2}(\bar a_1+\bar a_{-1})$ are respectively a $\bt$- and $2\bt$-eigenvector for $\ad_{\bar a_0}$ and
+It has a $2$-dimensional quotient over the ideal $\F( a_0+ a_{-1}+ a_2)$ isomorphic to $3C(-1)^\times$ and a quotient isomorphic to $1A$ (over the ideal $\langle a_0- a_1, a_0- a_2\rangle $). \end{enumerate} \end{lemma} \begin{proof} If $ch\:\F\neq 3$, then $ a_1- a_{-1}$ and $-\frac{3\bt+1}{8} a_0+\frac{\bt}{2}( a_1+ a_{-1})$ are respectively a $\bt$- and $2\bt$-eigenvector for $\ad_{ a_0}$ and

 whence $\lmu=\frac{3\bt+1}{8\bt}=\frac{9\bt+1}{4}$.
-The Frobenius form is defined by $(\bar a_i, \bar a_i)=1$ and $(\bar a_i, \bar a_j)=\lmu$, for $i,j\in \{-1,0,1\}$ and $i\neq j$.
-The projection graph (see~\cite{KMS} for the definition) has $\bar a_0$ and $\bar a_1$ as vertices and an edge between them since $(\bar a_0, \bar a_1)\neq 0$.
+The Frobenius form is defined by $( a_i, a_i)=1$ and $( a_i, a_j)=\lmu$, for $i,j\in \{-1,0,1\}$ and $i\neq j$.
+The projection graph (see~\cite{KMS} for the definition) has $ a_0$ and $ a_1$ as vertices and an edge between them since $( a_0, a_1)\neq 0$.
 Thus it is connected and so by~\cite[Corollary~4.15 and Corollary~4.11]{KMS} every proper ideal of $V$ is contained in the radical of the form.
-Since the determinant of the Gram matrix of the Frobenius form with respect to the basis $(\bar a_{-1}, \bar a_0, \bar a_1)$ is always non-zero, the algebra is simple.
+Since the determinant of the Gram matrix of the Frobenius form with respect to the basis $( a_{-1}, a_0, a_1)$ is always non-zero, the algebra is simple.

 If $ch\:\F= 3$, then condition $18\bt^2-\bt-1=0$ implies $\bt=2$.
-Hence $2\bt=1$ and $\bar a_0$ and $\bar a_1$ are both $1$-eigenvectors for $\ad_{\bar a_{0}}$.
+Hence $2\bt=1$ and $ a_0$ and $ a_1$ are both $1$-eigenvectors for $\ad_{ a_{0}}$.
 All the other properties are easily verified. \end{proof}